 To the extent that we have funds available, we intend to make quarterly distributions to our stockholders.
 Our stockholder distributions, if any, will be determined by our Board of Directors.
 Any distribution to our stockholders will be declared out of assets legally available for distribution.
-We anticipate that distributions will be paid from income primarily generated by interest and dividend income earned on investments made subsequent to the Initial Closing.
-During the years ended December 31, 2017 and 2016 and the period ended December 31, 2015, we did not declare or pay any dividends or distributions.
+We anticipate that distributions will be paid from income primarily generated by interest and dividend income earned on investments made by us.
+We maintain an "opt out" dividend reinvestment plan for our common stockholders.
+As a result, if we declare a distribution, then stockholders' cash distributions will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash distributions.
+During the year ended December 31, 2018 we declared and paid dividends in the amount of \$7,283,810, of which \$1,428,498 was distributed in cash and the remainder distributed in shares to stockholders pursuant to our dividend reinvestment program.
+During the years ended December 31, 2017 and 2016, we did not declare or pay any dividends or distributions.